Search

 Monitoring peat water levels

 Our research team runs continuous water level monitoring in all of our estates.
 This includes peat subsidence measurement, GIS/GPS water level remote sensing, 3D flood risk modelling and water level forecasting.
-We have improved capture of overflow from roads for use as irrigation during drier periods; it also helps maintain the appropriate water depth depending on local circumstances.
+We have improved the capture of overflow from roads for use as irrigation during drier periods; it also helps maintain the appropriate water depth depending on local circumstances.

 Fire

-During 2021, our analysis indicated an improved level of fire risk control on assets we manage.
-We delivered 19 fire control training days in 34 estates in 2021.
+During 2022, our analysis indicated an improved level of fire risk control on assets we manage.
+We delivered 32 fire control training days in 51 estates in 2022.

 The way IndoAgri controls fires is systematic and reliant on local engagement.
 We have trained fire control teams and fire specialists on standby across all our plantations.
 Our estates are equipped with vehicles and equipment for firefighting.
 Our fire specialists are regularly trained in fire prevention and firefighting.
 Training is done in collaboration with the Ministry of Environment and Forestry, the military, the police, and the local government.

 We continued with the implementation of our community collaboration programs to build local capacity and knowledge to prevent fires.
-Since the launch of the program in 2016, we have engaged 74 local villages.
+Since the launch of the program in 2016, we have engaged 90 local villages.

 Land Rights